Teaching & Learning

 As a full-time student, you must sign up for courses in both mods during online course registration.

 Although the semester will be broken into mods, it will be treated as a single semester by the college as stipulated by the U.S. Department of Education.
-Students must take courses in both mods to qualify for financial aid for the fall semester and, to qualify as a full-time student, must be enrolled for a minimum of 3.0 units during the entire semester.
+Students must take courses in both mods to qualify for financial aid for the semester and, to qualify as a full-time student, must be enrolled for a minimum of 3.0 units during the entire semester.

 If you have concerns about eligibility for accommodations as you take in-person or virtual classes this fall, rest assured that the staff in the LEADS office, your academic advisor, and your professors will work with you.